Fredricho/Yoga-Online/README.md

      <img src="readimages/footer.png" style="height:auto; width:500px;">

 * ## Classes - page
   * The classes page gives the user information about each form of Yoga that YogaOnline provides, which is Hatha, Yin, and Ashtanga.
   * Each paragraph has a suitable image to respectively form, beside or underneath depending on the user's device.
   * It's made to be both inspirational and motivational to encourage the users to start practicing Yoga.
   <img src="readimages/class1.png" style="height:auto; width:400px;">
   <img src="readimages/class2.png" style="height:auto; width:400px;">
   <img src="readimages/class3.png" style="height:auto; width:400px;">

 * ## Sign Up - page
   * The last page of the site is the Sign Up - page and it contains three input elements, Name, Last Name, Email, and a submit button.
 Which will generate an email with details to continue to the content and payment methods.
   * The first to be viewed is a video that is set to be auto-played, muted, and with controls, to give the user full control of the page.
   * It's a short video with a girl doing some Yoga out in the woods, to make the user-inspired.
- * A text with some information before signing up is also on the page, to give the user an explanation of what to expect will happen after signing up.
+  * A text with some information before signing up is also on the page, to give the user an explanation of what to expect will happen after signing up.<br><br>
 <img src="readimages/sign.png" style="height:auto; width:400px;">
 <img src="readimages/video.png" style="height:auto; width:400px;">

 * ## Signed-Up -Page
   * This is the very last page, when the user has filled in the form and pressed submit he/she will come to the Signed-Up page.
   * The page is very simple with some text and a link back to the trial-page.<br>
  <img src="readimages/signed-up.png" style="height:auto; width:400px;">

 ## Future Features